Mayasabha (TV series): Reception

 Sangeetha Devi Dundoo of The Hindu wrote in her review that, "Mayasabha offers a compelling fictional take on real political history, packed with drama, ambition, and reflection".
-Aditya Devulapally of Cinema Express was gave a four of five rating, with particular praise towards Deva Katta's writing.
+Aditya Devulapally of Cinema Express gave a four of five rating, with particular praise towards Deva Katta's writing.
 Echoing the same, Suhas Sistu of The Hans India rated it 3.5 out of 5 and called Aadhi Pinisetty's and Chaitanya Rao's performance as "career-best" and "intense" respectively.
 Giving the same rating, Anisha Rao of India Today called it "gutsy, ambitious, and has its own voice".
 Sahelee Rakshit of Bollywood Life noted that Aadhi Pinisetty and Chaitanya Rao "win hearts for their intense performances" calling the web series a "must-watch".
 Sanjeev Kumar of HT Telugu rated it 3.5 out of 5 calling it an 'extremely gripping political thriller' that effectively portrays political power struggles inspired by Chandrababu and Y. S. Rajasekhar Reddy, with balanced character portrayals and suspenseful strategies.
 A review by Lakshminarayana Varanasi of TV9 Telugu described series as 'the best political series in Telugu'.
 Nandini Ramnath of Scroll.in described series as a 'heavily spiced-up fictional history of Andhra Pradesh politics' commending its dramatic depiction of political ambition and power struggles.
 Deccan Chronicle noted that the casting, direction and cinematography are the major positives.
 Pratyusha Sista of Telangana Today praised the performances of the lead cast and Deva Katta's work.
 Pratyush Parasuraman of The Hollywood Reporter India compared it with the Tamil film Iruvar (1997) and had a mixed opinion towards the writing.